 Website Structure 101 with Examples

-A Website structure helps users to navigate sites and find the information that they are looking for.
+The look and feel of a website significantly impact a user’s perception of credibility and trustworthiness.
+A website structure helps users to navigate sites and find the information that they are looking for.
 This article will explain why site structure is important for designers and how designers can create effective site structures.

 Key takeaways: